Managing Metered RAM and storage usage

 The Date created, Date last run, and Date last deployed quick filters help identify older resources or resources that haven’t been used in a while.
 By deleting these environments and templates, you can reduce storage usage in your account.

-To locate and use the quick filters:
+To locate and use filters:

 - In the navigation bar, click Environments.